-No. That’s because gas is mostly used for cooking, heating and hot water – not for appliances like dishwashers or washing machines that you can choose to use mainly at night.
+Unfortunately not.
+That’s because gas is mostly used for cooking, heating and hot water – not for appliances like dishwashers or washing machines, which you can choose to use mainly at night.

 Is it easy to switch?

-It’s not completely straightforward because you’ll need to have a new meter installed, and you may have to pay for this service.
-Get in touch with your energy supplier to ask them how long it would take and what you’d have to pay.
+It’s not completely straightforward, because you’ll need to have a new meter installed, and you may have to pay for this service.
+Get in touch with your energy supplier, and ask them how long it would take, and what you’d have to pay.

 I’ve already got Economy 10 but I’d like to switch back to a normal rate – what should I do?